SamBillmore/WLLRRosteringApp/README.md

 To run the app from the terminal, navigate to the directory you have saved the files and run: `python src/rostering_app.py`

-To package the code into a .exe using pyinstaller (https://www.pyinstaller.org/) first pip install pyinstaller.
-Then run: `pyinstaller -w -F -i Roster_app_icon.ico Roster_app.spec Roster_app.py`.
-Note: this may currently be broken due to refactoring.
+To package the code into a .exe using pyinstaller (https://www.pyinstaller.org/) first run `pip install pyinstaller`, then run: `pyinstaller rostering_app.spec`.

 NB: the code has only been used and tested on the Windows 10 operating system.